RishithaGullapalli2705/SI_FINAL-PROJECT/README.md

 https://learn.microsoft.com/en-us/javascript/api/overview/azure/ai-language-text-readme?view=azure-node-latest

-## Getting Started
-### Prerequisites

-Before Using the Sentiment Analysis API, ensure the following:
-•	Microsoft Azure subscription: Sign up to the Microsoft Azure portal, obtain the subscription key and endpoint from the portal.
-•	Nodejs: Ensure you have nodejs installed to make API requests.

-### API Key and Endpoint

-•	Sign in to the [Azure AI Portal](https://azure.microsoft.com/en-us/products/ai-services/ai-language)

-•	Navigate to the “AI + Machine Learning” section.

-•	Create the appropriate resource for the language API.

-•	Obtain the subscription key and endpoint.

 ## Service Capabilities

 This service analyzes the sentiment of provided text data and categorizes it into positive, negative, or neutral sentiments.